Have you got a new WD My Passport drive?

 Also select the drive at the top level of the hierarchy.
 You can experience problems formatting the drive if it is not selected at the right level.
 Double check.

-Remember formatting the hard drive is a destructive process and it erases the existing data on the drive.
+Remember formatting the hard drive erases the existing data on the drive.
 Copy off any files or documents you want to keep first!

-- A pop up window will appear where you can select the file format you would like your Mac to write onto the My Passport external hard drive.
+There you can select the file format you’d like your Mac to write onto the My Passport external hard drive.